Kerestinec concentration camp

-Kerestinec camp was a prison that served as a concentration camp in Kerestinec, Croatia.
-It was located in the castle overlooking the village.
+Kerestinec concentration camp was a prison that served as a concentration camp in Kerestinec, Independent State of Croatia during World War II.
+It was located in the Erdödy castle overlooking the village.

 Early 20th century

 Before the outbreak of World War II, the government of the Kingdom of Yugoslavia built a prison near Kerestinec and used it to detain political prisoners.
 In March 1941, at the eve of the Axis invasion, a large number of left-wing intellectuals from Zagreb were arrested and interned in Kerestinec.

 A few weeks later Yugoslavia collapsed and on April 19, 1941, the prison was taken over by authorities of the newly formed Independent State of Croatia.
 Prisoners were segregated based on ethnicity, with the camp split into "Serbian-Yugoslav", "Jewish" and "Communist" sections.
 Following German invasion of USSR, the Yugoslav Communist Party started a resistance movement that would become known as the Partisans.
 The Ustaša regime decided to retaliate by killing some of Kerestinec prisoners.

 On 9 July 1941, the first group, including Božidar Adžija, Otokar Keršovani and Ognjen Prica, was executed.
 The Communist Party reacted by organizing an impromptu prison break.
 On 13 July, the guards were overpowered and all the remaining prisoners managed to escape.
 But the attempt soon proved to be poorly organised and uncoordinated.
 Very quickly, most of the prisoners, including August Cesarec, were recaptured and shot in Maksimir and Dotrščina woods.